anrieff/geiger-counter/pc_software/scripts/Readme.md

 # Issues and caveats

 * This is only well-tested on Linux, but it reportedly works on Windows.
-You need to specify the COM port using the -p switch for `download_log`.
+You need to specify the COM port using the `-port` switch for `download_log`.
 * The scripts assume you are knowledgeable about when you started logging data.
 It cannot verify your inputs - the devices don't have a RTC.